Frequently Asked Questions

 About the Sessions

 You can get started by booking a discovery call with me.
 In this call, we’ll chat about my nutrition approach, what you can expect when you work with me, and most importantly, if we’re a good fit for one another.
+Alternatively, if you know you’re ready to begin, you can jump right to booking the initial assessment.

 Every person is different, which is why the initial appointment is so important.
 We’ll review your eating habits and lifestyle factors including social life, work hours, family responsibilities, exercise, and health history (i.e. health conditions, medications).
 This is usually followed by a discussion of your goals and reasons for wanting to see a dietitian.
 This gives me the information necessary to form a ‘nutrition diagnosis’, or the identification of areas of improvement.
 We finish the appointment with an individualized nutrition plan to get you closer to your objective.